JustinHuPrime/DataPackCrafter/docs/quickstart.md

 ## Interacting with Minecraft

 Currently, DataPackCrafter supports creating custom [advancements](https://minecraft.fandom.com/wiki/Advancement/JSON_format#File_format), Minecraft [functions](https://minecraft.fandom.com/wiki/Function_(Java_Edition)), and listening to game events using [built-in advancement triggers](https://minecraft.fandom.com/wiki/Advancement/JSON_format#List_of_triggers).
 For advancement triggers, we support the `item` and `tag` constraints for `consume_item` and `inventory_changed` (typechecked triggers) - everything else is passed to Minecraft verbatim (as a raw trigger) and does not yet allow for specifying further conditions.
-We additionally support `load` as a trigger, which is implemented by listening to a [function tag](https://minecraft.fandom.com/wiki/Tag#Function_tags)
+We additionally support `load` as a trigger, which is implemented by listening to a [function tag](https://minecraft.fandom.com/wiki/Tag#Function_tags).

 ### Advancement triggers

-Advancement triggers are defined using the `on` expression, which has a [command expression](#Command_expressions) as the contents.
+Advancement triggers are defined using the `on` expression, which has a [command expression](#command-expressions) as the contents.
 Typechecked triggers can also be OR'ed together to e.g. allow for matching multiple items:

 Example: **chickens_float.datapack**